Hana Yoshida

-Hana Yoshida (吉田 陽菜, Yoshida Hana) is a Japanese figure skater.
-She is the 2023–24 ISU Grand Prix Final bronze medalist, 2023 Cup of China champion, 2024 Finlandia Trophy champion, 2024 Skate Canada International bronze medalist, 2023 CS Lombardia Trophy silver medalist, 2024 CS Nebelhorn Trophy bronze medalist, the 2025 Asian Winter Games bronze medalist, 2023 Triglav Trophy champion, and the 2022 Egna Spring Trophy champion.
+Hana Yoshida (吉田 陽菜, Yoshida Hana) is a Japanese retired figure skater.
+She is the 2023–24 ISU Grand Prix Final bronze medalist, the 2025 Asian Winter Games bronze medalist, a three-time ISU Grand Prix medalist (2 gold, 1 bronze), and two-time ISU Challenger Series medalist (1 silver, 1 bronze).

-At the junior level, she is a two-time ISU Junior Grand Prix gold medalist, the 2022 Bavarian Open Junior champion, and a two-time Japanese Junior medalist.
+At the junior level, she is a two-time ISU Junior Grand Prix gold medalist and a two-time Japanese Junior medalist.
 Yoshida is the nineteenth woman to successfully land a triple Axel in international competition.

 Personal life

-Yoshida was born on August 21, 2005, in Aichi, Japan.
+Yoshida was born on August 21, 2005, in Nagoya, Aichi, Japan.

 As a child, she attended an international school where she learned how to speak English fluently.
 In 2024, Yoshida graduated from Chukyo High School before enrolling into Doshisha University to study the Faculty of Global and Regional Studies.
 In addition, she also studies French at the university.

 Her figure skating idol is Mao Asada.